aeyoll/wr/README.md

 FLAGS:
-    -d, --deploy     Launch a deploy job after the release
+    -d, --deploy     Launch a deploy job after the release -f, --force      Allow to make a release even if the remote is up to date

 OPTIONS:
     -e, --environment <environment>    Define the deploy environment (default: "Production", available: "Production",